mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 ### Set ServerName to proper FQDN

-To protect your web server from a vulnerability giving remote attackers the ability to attain your internal IP address or internal network name, set `ServerName` to a proper FQDN.
+To protect your web server from giving remote attackers the ability to attain your internal IP address or internal network name, set `ServerName` to a proper FQDN.

 ### Restart Apache